 You should think twice about alginate therapy if you have a known allergy to seaweed, or if you experience any adverse side effects upon first usage.
 You also should also avoid using it when dehydrated.

-Alginate therapy is a nature-based treatment for Gastroesophageal Reflux Disease (GERD) or Laryngopharyngeal Reflux (LPR), safe for use by most people and effective at lessening acid-related discomfort.
-You should consult a medical professional before using, and as with all supplements, use in moderation and follow usage instructions.
+Alginate therapy is a nature-based lpr reflux treatment for Gastroesophageal Reflux Disease (GERD) or Laryngopharyngeal Reflux (LPR), safe for use by most people and effective at lessening acid-related discomfort, including laryngopharyngeal reflux symptoms.

-If you’re interested in trying Enhanced Alginate Therapy, try RefluxRaft.
-RefluxRaft is a nature-based, science-driven, proprietary blend of alginate and other natural ingredients designed to relieve symptoms of GERD and LPR.
+If you’re looking for foods that help acid reflux or the best alginate for acid reflux, consider trying Enhanced Alginate Therapy with RefluxRaft.
+Our RefluxRaft is a nature-based, science-driven, proprietary blend of alginate and other natural ingredients designed to relieve symptoms of GERD and LPR.